shivanix/promotionTool/FEATURES.md

 - User can fill the new branch details in the form generated on the screen

+- A marker will appear on the map indicating a new branch

 - User can edit/update a selected branch's details

 - User can delete a branch if they do not like it!